Rom the Space Knight

 Rom the Space Knight (Note: The name is often stylized as "ROM".) is a superhero who was originally conceived as a toy and then a magazine lead.
 Rom was created by Scott Dankman, Richard C. Levy, and Bryan L. McCoy for Parker Brothers and is now a Hasbro asset.

 After the toy was licensed to Marvel Comics, Rom became a character that debuted in the eponymous American comic book Rom: Spaceknight (December 1979 – February 1986), by Bill Mantlo and Sal Buscema.

-In July 2015, IDW Publishing began publishing a new Rom comic book series as part of the Hasbro Comic Book Universe.
+In 2016, IDW Publishing published a new Rom comic book series as part of the Hasbro Comic Book Universe.

-In May 2023, Marvel reacquired the rights to begin publishing omnibus editions collecting the Rom material they had previously published in the 1970s and 1980s.
+In 2023, Marvel reacquired the rights to begin publishing omnibus editions collecting the Rom material they had previously published in the 1970s and 1980s.

+In 2026, Image Comics and Skybound Entertainment acquired the publishing rights, with the character joining the Energon Universe.